How to Grow Chinese Lantern Flowers

 Growing Chinese Lanterns in Your Home Flower Garden

-This novel plant grows up to two feet tall, producing white, 5-petaled flowers in mid-summer.
+Chinese Lantern plants are easy to grow.
+And, they are somewhat invasive, spreading their rhizomes across the flower garden.
+We recommend using border edging to contain them.
+This novel plant grows up to two feet tall.
+The plant has heart-shaped, blue-green foliage.
+It produces white, 5-petaled flowers in mid-summer.
 The flowers give way to a light green, lantern-shaped husk with a berry inside.
 As it matures, the husk turns a bright orange-red color, and the husk turns papery.

 IMPORTANT: The unripe berries and the leaves are poisonous.
 Keep this plant away from children and pets.

 Did You Know?
 Tomatillos and Chinese Lanterns are both grouped as Physalis, members of the nightshade family.
-Tomatoes are also members of the nightshade family.
+Eggplant, peppers, potatoes, and tomatoes are also members of the nightshade family.

 Note: Seed companies often classify them as annuals.
 But, they are a fast-spreading (almost invasive) perennial.